miklevin/MikeLev.in/_posts/2023-04-10-rid-yourself-of-imposter-syndrome-and-start-living-your-best-life.md

 headline: "No More Imposter Syndrome: I'm Living My Best Life with LPvg"
 description: I never really became an entrepreneur, but I do use their tools such as Linux, Python, vim & git to build my projects and occasionally consider Kickstarting campaign.
 I no longer suffer from imposter syndrome, as I have learned that I am good enough and can be proud of my work.
 I now show others that it is possible to follow their dreams and make a difference, without being an assholepreneur.
 LPvg gives me the tools I need to build and stay ahead of the curve.
 Join me.
 keywords: Imposter Syndrome, Self-Improvement, LPvg, Linux, Python, VIM, GIT, Kickstarter, Entrepreneur, Role Model, Life, Organization, Metabolism, Homeostasis, Growth, Reproduction, Adaptation, Sensitivity, Movement, Evolution, AI, Viruses, Definition, Paradoxes, Infinity, Calculus, Goals, Success, Relationships, Jealousy, Envy, Self-Doubt, Self-Esteem, Confidence,
-categories: linux, lpvg, vim, evolution, success, ai, python, git, imposter syndrome
+categories: lpvg, python, evolution, ai, success, linux, imposter syndrome, git, vim
 permalink: /blog/rid-yourself-of-imposter-syndrome-and-start-living-your-best-life/
 layout: post
 ---